How to Be Prepared for the Unexpected

 If you are under-prepared, a single mistake can derail your success in an instant.
-This is why Finally Family Homes chose knowing how to prepare for the unexpected as the 2nd of our top 10 keys to success in life.
+Knowing how to be prepared for the unexpected is key to your success in life.

-And yes, I know that “preparing for the unexpected” is a bit of an oxymoron.
-What this means is to examine your plans and routines for points of failure and to prepare back up plans to help you stay on track.
-Below are a few potential pitfalls and inspiring quotes to keep in mind as you prepare for the potential derailments in life.
+And yes, we know that “being prepared for the unexpected” sounds like a bit of an oxymoron.
+But you can make backup plans for the times in life that are most likely to go wrong.
+Below we offer a few potential life pitfalls to watch out for and inspiring quotes to keep in mind as you prepare for the potential derailments in life.

 “All things are ready, if our mind be so.”William Shakespeare, Henry V